Alvarez vs Fielding: Katie Taylor is number one star in women's boxing, says Matthew Macklin

 Norway's Cecilia Brækhus and American Claressa Shields are two other standout performers in the sport, but Macklin believes Taylor is the finest female fighter on the planet.

-"You talk about Braekhus, you talk about Claressa Shields, but for me Katie Taylor is the No 1 superstar in women's boxing.
+"You talk about Brækhus, you talk about Claressa Shields, but for me Katie Taylor is the No 1 superstar in women's boxing.

 "How do you fault that performance?"